 Entry requirements are assessed on an individual basis.
 Selection criteria for entry will take into account your existing academic/vocational qualifications and experience, and interest in working in the retail automotive industry.
 Although not mandatory, it is recommended that you have three GCSEs in maths, English and a science-based subject.
 Applicants must be in employment in a garage.

 The knowledge component of this qualification is independently assessed via online testing.
 The tests are mapped to each knowledge unit’s learning outcomes and assessment criteria to ensure coverage.
-These tests are marked electronically by IMI Awards.
+These tests are marked electronically by City and Guilds.

 On successful completion you may progress to: